 This self-evaluation opens up the conversation between an employee and the manager during the performance evaluation meeting.
 The act of self-evaluation and the concurrent introspection causes an employee to review goals, assess progress and thoughtfully consider areas for job and career growth.

 Purpose of Performance Evaluation

-- your goals for performance enhancement and improvement, and
+- Your goals for performance enhancement and improvement

 Recommended Approach to Employee Self-Evaluation

-Following your thoughtful preparation, please send copies of your self-evaluation to your manager and the Human Resources department prior to your performance development and evaluation meeting.
+Following your thoughtful preparation, send copies of your self-evaluation to your manager and the Human Resources department before your performance development and evaluation meeting.